sdmanson8/scripts/Docker for Linux README.md

 ```
 sudo systemctl enable rclone
 ```
+If you didn't recieve any errors then continue
 ```
 sudo systemctl enable mergerfs
 ```
+If you didn't recieve any errors then continue
 ```
 sudo systemctl restart rclone
 ```
+If you didn't recieve any errors then continue
 ```
 sudo systemctl restart mergerfs
 ```